212-962-1020 Menu

 Who is Eligible to File a Lawsuit Under The New York Adult Survivors Act?

-Under the New York Adult Survivors Act, you may be eligible to file a civil lawsuit for compensation against the sexual offender and/or their enablers if your sexual abuse or assault occurred when you were at least 18 years old.
+Under the New York Adult Survivors Act, you may have been elibable to file a civil lawsuit for compensation against the sexual offender and/or their enablers if your sexual abuse or assault occurred when you were at least 18 years old.

-The Adult Survivors Act, which was signed into legislation on May 24th, 2022, provides a one-year look-back window for sexual assault survivors who were 18 years or older when the incident occurred.
-The one-year window opens on November 24th, 2022, and closes on November 23rd, 2023.
+The Adult Survivors Act, which was signed into legislation on May 24th, 2022, provided a one-year look-back window for sexual assault survivors who were 18 years or older when the incident occurred.
+The one-year window opened on November 24th, 2022, and closed on November 23rd, 2023.

-During this period, you can file a sexual assault civil lawsuit against the perpetrator and/or an organization or institution associated with the incident – even if the erstwhile statute of limitations on your claim has expired.
+During that period, you could file a sexual assault civil lawsuit against the perpetrator and/or an organization or institution associated with the incident – even if the erstwhile statute of limitations on your claim had expired.

 WHAT DOES THE ADULT SURVIVORS ACT (ASA) DO FOR CIVIL CASES?

-The Adult Suvivor Act creates a window through November 23 2023(NYCPLR §214-J).
-Anyone who survived rape, criminal sexual act, forcible touching, sexual abuse, or incest as an adult, regardless of their current age, survivors can sue the assailant’s institution or employer for negligence.
-This window will be closed after November 23, 2023.
+The Adult Suvivor Act created a window through November 23 2023(NYCPLR §214-J).
+Anyone who survived rape, criminal sexual act, forcible touching, sexual abuse, or incest as an adult, regardless of their current age, survivors could sue the assailant’s institution or employer for negligence.
+This window closed after November 23, 2023.
 NYS also amended the Statute of Limitations in 2019, extending the length to 20 years to file a civil lawsuit.
 Therefore, depending on the date of the crime, survivors may be eligible to file RIGHT NOW.

 Due to overlapping statutes of limitations, you may or may not have a case.
 Rely on our expertise and call the Law Offices of Michael S. Lamonsoff to learn more.